-Travelling with toddlers is terrifying for some parents.
+Flying with toddlers is terrifying for some parents.
 Travel can be stressful and exhausting when you’re on your own but throwing a child into the mix can multiply those factors five fold.
-Here are some easy tips for travelling with toddlers to make it less difficult.
-In this series, Toddler Travel Tips, I’m going to tell you everything I’ve learnt about how to make travelling with toddlers a breeze.
+Here are some easy tips for flying with a toddler in tow to make it less difficult.

-We’ve been on at least 20 flights with Reuben since he was seven months old, not to mention the buses, trains, cars, tuk tuks, minivans, ferries and speedboats.
-We’ve got this flying thing down to a fine art.
+We’ve been on at least 50 flights with our kids since they were babies.
+Not to mention the buses, trains, cars, tuk tuks, minivans, ferries, speedboats and cruise ships.
+We’ve got this traveling with toddlers thing down to a fine art.

 Search for fares based on departure time, not just price.
 You can do this on most airline sites and sites like Momondo and Kayak.
 Sure, keeping costs down is important but I would gladly pay an extra hundred dollars for a flight that travels through the night versus one that travels though the day.
 Trying to occupy a wormy, squirmy toddler for a 12 hour day flight is extremely difficult.

-Night flights work great for small children.
+Night flights work great for small children and they’re one of my top tips for traveling with a toddler.
 They’re small enough to sleep comfortabley in an airline seat or across your lap.
 Getting the bulk of the flight out of the way while your child sleeps means you’ll be able to watch a film in peace and hopefully catch a few hours sleep yourself.

 For shorter flights, pick a flight that travels during nap time (if your child still naps) or meal time so that you’ve got something to do for at least a portion of the flight.

 Check your airline’s policy on travel with children.
-Most good airlines will keep a seat free next to you if you’re travelling with a child.
+Most good airlines will keep a seat free next to you if ask.
+They’re aware that managing a toddler on plane rides is never easy and will help if possible.
 Two seats with the arm rest up is the perfect amount of space for a toddler to stretch out and sleep soundly.
 Request a spare seat at check in and reiterate this to flight attendants when you board.
 If the flight isn’t 100% full they will oblige.

 Stopovers aren’t necessarily a bad thing.
-Breaking up a 12 hour flight into two six-hour flights can make flying a lot more manageable.
+Breaking up a 12 hour flight into two six-hour flights can make air travel with toddler a lot more manageable.
 If your child has recently learnt to walk or is generally just a bundle of energy, having a few hours to charge around a departure lounge can be enjoyable.
 Be wary of stopovers that last more than two or three hours though.
-If you’re planning a super long-haul trip (like New Zealand to the UK) break up your trip for a few days in the middle instead of powering through two or more back-to-back long haul flights.
+If you’re planning a super long-haul international travel with toddler (like New Zealand to the UK) break up your trip for a few days in the middle instead of powering through two or more back-to-back long haul flights.

 Bulkhead seats are great for the extra legroom and space to play.
 There’s no passenger seated in front of you so no seat to kick or recline on top of you.
 There’s downside of bulkhead seating though.